LeBzul/Navigation/README.md

 ## Installation

-Import Navigation.swift in your project (or use example project)
+Import Navigation.swift and Storyboard.swift in your project (or use example project)

 ## Usage